 Cultural Control of Botrytis

 When you notice the first signs of botrytis in the flower garden, get out the clippers.
-Remove all affected foliage and flowers, and destroy the plant matter.
+Remove all affected foliage and flowers and destroy the plant matter.
 Sanitize clippers with an alcohol wipe after pruning diseased plants to prevent spreading the fungi to healthy plants.
-It’s also important to keep the ground around plants free of decaying leaves, which act like a nursery for fungal spores.
+It’s also important to keep the area around plants free of decaying leaves, which act like a nursery for fungal spores.

 Greenhouse Botrytis Management